txase/archodex-agent/technical_details.md

 # Technical Details

-> [!IMPORTANT]
-> Many details described in this document are patented or patent-pending technology.
+> Note: Many details described in this document are patented or patent-pending technology.

 ## BPF-Level Instrumentation